How does ambient air temperature sensor work?

 Summary:

-Researchers divide ambient temperature into two types based on how they work: direct contact and non-contact.
-Direct contact sensors, such as thermistors, thermocouples, and RTDs, must touch the object to provide accurate temperature readings.
+Researchers divide measure ambient temperature into two types based on how they work: direct contact and non-contact.
+Direct contact sensors, like thermistors, thermocouples, and RTDs, need to touch the object.
+This contact helps them give accurate temperature readings.

 Non-contact sensors, such as infrared temperature sensors, do not touch anything.
 They measure temperature by sensing the infrared radiation from the object.

 These sensors change temperature changes into electrical signals.
 Circuits then process these signals to show a temperature reading.
-Their function is important in many areas.
-This includes home appliances, car systems, industrial monitoring, and scientific research.
+Their role is important in many fields.
+This includes home appliances, car systems, industrial monitoring, and research in science.

 In meteorological monitoring, CODA, with strong expertise and extensive experience, has developed various monitoring solutions for customers.